Tyrosine supplement by Ray Sahelian, M.D. Benefit of L Tyrosine - L Tyrosine side effects

 500mg) for treatment of mild depression and insomnia.
 I was wondering whether

-SAM-e can be taken in addition to the N-Acetyl Tyrosine?
+SAM-e can be taken in addition?

 dosage, individual tolerance, food intake, other medicines that you take, age, smoking,